Price & Hours

-- Churches/Religious Sites, Monuments and Memorials, Sightseeing
+- Churches/Religious Sites, Monuments and Memorials, Sightseeing Type

 - 1 to 2 hours Time to Spend

 Most tourists don't visit St. John's for liturgical reasons, but rather historical ones.
-This was the Richmond church where in 1775 Patrick Henry famously pleaded to "Give me liberty or give me death!"
+This was the Richmond church where in 1775 Patrick Henry famously pleaded to "Give me liberty, or give me death!"
 And in the graveyard you'll find the final resting place of Elizabeth Arnold Poe (mother of Edgar Allan) and George Wythe, a signer of the Declaration of Independence.